nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Duplicate contacts cannot be added to the list.
 * Names are case-sensitive.
 For example, “Alice” and “alice” are considered distinct names.
 * Names should only contain alphanumeric characters and spaces, and it should not be blank.
-* In cases where two people share the same name, differentiate them by appending a number or changing the capitalization (e.g., “Mary” and “Mary 2”).

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com`